Tel: (866) 697-6015 ext. 704

 In addition to her labor practice, Katelyn represents individuals before professional licensing boards and commissions.
 She looks for creative opportunities and solutions, but is not afraid to litigate a case when necessary.
 She has represented clients before the Department of Public Safety Standards Training, Oregon Medical Board, Oregon Board of Nursing, Teachers Standards and Practices Commission, Oregon Health Authority, Oregon Board of Dentistry, Oregon Board of Licensed Counselors and Therapists, Oregon Government Ethics Commission, the Medical Quality Assurance Commission (Washington's health professionals board), and other bodies.
 Katelyn has experience working with professionals who are seeking help for alcohol and substance abuse problems, or mental health concerns.

 Before joining our firm, Katelyn was in private practice for more than a decade and represented individuals in all types of employment-related matters and civil rights claims.
-She has litigated claims under Section 1983 (constitutional claims), Title VII, ADA, and the ADEA, as well as matters arising under state law and contract disputes, in state and federal courts and in administrative hearings.
+She has litigated claims under Section 1983 (constitutional claims), Title VII, ADA, and the ADEA, as well as state law claims and contract disputes, in state and federal courts and in administrative hearings.
 Katelyn has also assisted multiple clients with disabilities to achieve reasonable accommodations in the workplace.
-She occasionally continues to represent plaintiffs in civil rights matters.
+She occasionally continues to represent plaintiffs in civil rights matters, wage claims and other actions.

 Before joining the Tedesco Law Group, Katelyn had her own practice, the Oldham Law Office.
-She started her career as an associate attorney at the Law Offices of Judy Snyder.
+She started her career as an associate attorney at the Law Offices of Judy Snyder in 2002.

-When not working, Katelyn enjoys spending time with her son and husband, camping, traveling, reading, and running with her dog.
-Katelyn likes to stay involved in professional and legal service organizations and enjoys serving her community.
+When not working, Katelyn enjoys spending time with her family, camping, traveling, reading, and running with her dog.

 Selected Presentations and Publications